DecodeGenetics/Ratatosk/README.md

 ```
 ```

+## Advanced options

+- **Quality scores** (`-q`)

+By default, Ratatosk outputs the corrected long reads without quality scores in FASTA format.
+By using `-q`, corrected reads are output with quality scores in FASTQ format.
+The output quality score of a base reflects how confident is Ratatosk in the correction of that base.
+Given a minimum quality score *X* (`-q X`), all corrected bases have a quality score ranging from *X* to 40 while uncorrected bases have a quality score of 0.
+Note that Ratatosk uses Phred33 with scores ranging from 0 to 40.

+- **Trimming** (`-t`)

+By default, Ratatosk outputs all bases (corrected and uncorrected).
+By using `-t`, bases with a low correction quality score are trimmed.
+Specifically, given a minimum quality score *X* (`-t X`), only subsequences of the corrected long reads for which the bases have a correction quality score equal to or larger than *X* are output.
+Each output subsequence will have as name `>name/i` (FASTA output) or `@name/i` (FASTQ output) where `name` is the input name of the long read and `i` is an integer subsequence ID for read `name`.
+Note that only subsequences larger than the *k*-mer size in Ratatosk (63) are output.

 ## Notes

 - Ratatosk works best with paired-end short reads in input (`-i`): reads from the same pair **must** have the same FASTA/FASTQ name (if the reads are extracted from a BAM file, use `samtools bam2fq -n`).
-The order of the reads in the input file(s) does not matter.

 - Several temporary files are written to disk.
-Those files have the same prefix name as the output file (`-o`) but are deleted at the end of Ratatosk execution.
-Given an input long read file (`-l`) of size *L* GB, ensure that the output folder has at least about *2.5L* GB of free space.
+These files have the same prefix name as the output file (`-o`) but are deleted at the end of Ratatosk execution.
+Given an input long read file (`-l`) of size *L* GB, ensure that the output folder has at least about 2.5xL GB of free space.

 ## FAQ